AnelMusic/interactiveMachineLearningWebApp/README.md

 ## What is this project about?
-In this project, an interactive web application is provided that allow the user to select a dataset and a classifier.
+In this project, an interactive web application is deployed that allow the user to select a dataset and a classifier.
 The parameters of the classifiers can be changed freely.

 ## Run already deployed Webapp: